jkyl/vq-vae/README.md

 Gumbel-Softmax approach from [wav2vec 2.0](https://arxiv.org/abs/2006.11477) instead of nearest-neighbor lookup.

 ## Why vector quantize?
-Digital audio is notoriously difficult to model in its raw form due to its extremely high dimensionality.
+Raw audio is notoriously difficult to model due to its extremely high dimensionality.
 For example, at the common sampling rate of 44.1 KHz and 16 bits of amplitude resolution, 1 minute of stereo audio amounts to over 5 million samples, or 10 MB!
 That far exceeds the maximum sequence length of standard Transformers, and would take around an hour to generate autoregressively at a highly optimistic 1000 tokens per second.

 VQ-VAEs can be used to (lossily) compress the bandwidth (bits per second) of raw audio.
-They address the problem on two fronts:
+They address the problem on both fronts:
 1. They compress along the time dimension -- the sampling rate (in Hz) of the compressed waveform is drastically reduced
 2. They compress along the bit depth dimension -- each sample is represented by fewer bits